agashe/SigmaPHP-Template/README.md

 $output = $engine->render('index');
 ```

 The `Engine` constructor accepts 2 arguments , the first is the root path for the templates for example `views` or `templates` , or whatever name you prefer.
-In case no path was provided , the `Engine` , will consider the root path of your project as the templates folder.
+In case no path was provided , the `Engine` , will consider the root path of your project as the templates directory.

 ```
 $engine = new Engine('/path/to/my-html-views');